 Rental Car Center and SkyTrain

-The SkyTrain replaced diesel-powered shuttle buses, resulting in reduced traffic on area roadways, reduced emissions created from transferring cars between on-Airport and off-Airport sites, and convenient transportation to the Gateway.
+In 2009, the SkyTrain replaced diesel-powered shuttle buses, resulting in reduced traffic on area roadways, reduced vehicle emissions and convenient transportation.

 Low Flow Rest Room Fixtures in the Central Passenger Terminal Complex